sclorg/golang-container/1.8/README.md

 * **IMPORT_URL**

     Used to specify the golang application import URL (i.e. usually something like github.com/someorg/somerepo), that is build.
 Necessary for the incremental build to function.

+* **INSTALL_URL**

+    Used to specify the golang application import URL of the main package (i.e. usually something like github.com/someorg/somerepo/subfolder).
+Necessary if the main package is not in the root folder of the repository.